-During a normal menstrual cycle, your core body temperature increases after ovulation and remains at that level until your next period, therefore if your basal temperature has been high for longer than 2 weeks, it could be an indication of pregnancy.
+During a normal menstrual cycle, your core body temperature increases after ovulation and remains at that level until your next period.

 This is not an extensive list of possible symptoms.

 Other symptoms that have been reported during the first few weeks and months of pregnancy include:

 Constipation and bloating due to elevated progesterone slowing down the rate of digestion

 Mood Swings due to hormonal changes